dogweather/forkful/content/en/haskell/strings/searching-and-replacing-text.md

   Programmers use it to update code, refactor, or change data quickly.
 lastmod: '2024-03-13T22:45:00.114180-06:00'
 model: gpt-4-1106-preview
 summary: Searching and replacing text lets you find strings and swap them out.
-Programmers use it to update code, refactor, or change data quickly.
 title: Searching and replacing text
 weight: 10
 ---